Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This paper developed a novel Bayesian machine learning technique, BCF-IV, to draw causal inference in scenarios with imperfect compliance.
-By investigating the heterogeneity in the causal effects, the technique expedites targeted policies. { We manifested that the BCF-IV technique outperforms other machine learning techniques tailored for causal inference in precisely estimating the causal effects and converges to an optimal large sample performance in identifying the subgroups with heterogeneous effects.
-Moreover, using Monte-Carlo simulations, we showed that the competitive advantages of using BCF-IV, as compared to GRF or HCT-IV, are substantial.}
+By investigating the heterogeneity in the causal effects, the technique expedites targeted policies.
+We manifested that the BCF-IV technique outperforms other machine learning techniques tailored for causal inference in precisely estimating the causal effects and converges to an optimal large sample performance in identifying the subgroups with heterogeneous effects.
+Moreover, using Monte-Carlo simulations, we showed that the competitive advantages of using BCF-IV, as compared to GRF or HCT-IV, are substantial.

-BCF-IV can assist the researchers to shed light on the heterogeneity of causal effects in IV scenarios in order to provide to policy-makers a relevant knowledge for targeted policies.
 In our application, we evaluated the effects of additional funding on students' performances.
 While the overall effects are negative but not significant, there are significant differences among different sub-populations of students.
-Indeed, for students in schools with less senior and younger principals {(principals younger than 55 years old and with less than 30 years of experience)} the effects of the policy are {greater.
-We want to highlight that age and seniority of principals as treatment variation drivers are robust to different definitions of the outcome variable (see results in Section \ref{application}), to variations in the algorithm used (BCF-IV vs BCF-ITT), in the size and definition of the learning sample and, in turn, in the balance between the group of treated and control units (see Appendix \ref{appendix-robustness-application}).}
+Indeed, for students in schools with less senior and younger principals (principals younger than 55 years old and with less than 30 years of experience) the effects of the policy are greater.
+We want to highlight that age and seniority of principals as treatment variation drivers are robust to different definitions of the outcome variable (see results in Section \ref{application}), to variations in the algorithm used (BCF-IV vs BCF-ITT), in the size and definition of the learning sample and, in turn, in the balance between the group of treated and control units (see the Supplementary Material).